-There may be various enforcement actions available to you when an ex defaults on court-ordered child support payments, and these options can include (but may not be exclusive to):
+There may be various enforcement actions available to you when an ex defaults on court-ordered child support payments, and these options can include:

 - Jail time, which can result from findings that the parent who has defaulted is in contempt of court – The court has the discretion to determine how much jail to order, as well as whether additional fines may be imposed.

 - Criminal prosecution, which can involve either misdemeanor or felony criminal charges – In these cases, the amount of the arrearages, as well as when the last payment was made, will be factors considered when determining whether misdemeanor or felony charges are filed.

 - State administrative remedies, which can include: